Structure-preserving integrators for dissipative systems based on reversible-irreversible splitting: Definitions of GENERIC integrators

 \subsection{Split GENERIC integrators}

-Since we can rarely solve the whole GENERIC system analytically and further inspired by recent developments on splitting methods~\cite{Leimkuhler2013,Leimkuhler2013a,Leimkuhler2015b,Leimkuhler2013c,Abdulle2014,Leimkuhler2015,Leimkuhler2016a,Leimkuhler2015a,Shang2017}, we consider to split the reversible and irreversible parts of the GENERIC system in such a way that the reversible (Hamiltonian) dynamics can be integrated by using a symplectic method (e.g., Verlet) while the irreversible part (gradient flow) can be solved in a way that as many as possible structure elements can be preserved.
-This is a very challenging task especially on manifolds~\cite{Stuart1996,Jordan1998,Otto2001,Ambrosio2008,Hairer2014,Matthes2014,Matthes2017}.
+Inspired by recent developments on splitting methods~\cite{Leimkuhler2013,Leimkuhler2013a,Leimkuhler2015b,Leimkuhler2013c,Abdulle2014,Leimkuhler2015,Leimkuhler2016a,Leimkuhler2015a,Shang2017}, we consider to split the reversible and irreversible parts of the GENERIC system in such a way that the reversible dynamics, which is often degenerate but possesses a Hamiltonian form on its symplectic leaves, can be integrated by using a symplectic method (e.g., Verlet) with degenerate variables being left unchanged, while the irreversible part (gradient flow) can be solved in such a way that as many structure elements as possible can be preserved (see more references on the challenging task of structure preservation on manifolds in~\cite{Stuart1996,Jordan1998,Otto2001,Ambrosio2008,Hairer2014,Matthes2014,Matthes2019}).